-To downgrade the CXFS software, follow the instructions to remove the software in "Removing the CXFS Software for Windows" on page 211 and then install the older version of the software as directed in "Client Software Installation for Windows" on page 197.
+To downgrade the CXFS software, follow the instructions to remove the software in "Removing the CXFS Software for Windows" on page 231 and then install the older version of the software as directed in "Client Software Installation for Windows" on page 215.

-Note: The removal process may remove the configuration and license key files.
-You should back up these files before removing the CXFS software so that you can easily restore them after installing the downgrade.
+Note: The removal process may remove the configuration and client-side license key files.
+You should back up the configuration file and (if you are using client-side licensing) the license key file before removing the CXFS software so that you can easily restore them after installing the downgrade.